BestTimesToVisit.com Logo

 Frequently Asked Questions

-Beyond the obvious Amber Fort and City Palace, what's a must-see that most tourists miss?
+Beyond the Amber Fort and City Palace, what's a truly unique Jaipur experience that most tourists miss?

 You absolutely must visit the Panna Meena ka Kund, an ancient stepwell near Amber Fort.
-It's a stunning architectural marvel with a fascinating geometric pattern, and it's usually much less crowded than the main attractions.
-It's a fantastic spot for photos and a quiet moment of reflection on Jaipur's history.
+It's a stunning architectural marvel with a mesmerizing geometric pattern of stairs, and it's often overlooked by those rushing to the main fort.
+Go early in the morning for the best light and fewer people; it feels like stepping back in time.

-When visiting temples or someone's home, it's customary to remove your shoes before entering.
-Also, try to use your right hand for eating, giving, and receiving items, as the left hand is traditionally considered unclean.
-A simple 'Namaste' with folded hands is a polite and universally appreciated greeting.
+Absolutely.
+When visiting temples or someone's home, always remove your shoes before entering.
+Dress modestly, covering your shoulders and knees, especially when visiting religious sites – it shows respect.
+Also, it's customary to use your right hand for eating, giving, and receiving items, as the left hand is traditionally considered unclean.

 What is the cheapest month to visit Jaipur, India?